Nordic Choir: Tours

 Closer to home, the choir appears frequently on campus in concerts, worship services and at "Christmas at Luther," the college's annual, nationally-televised and Emmy Award winning Christmas concert series, alongside the Luther College Symphony Orchestra and five other Luther choirs.

 In the fall of 2006, the Nordic Choir released its first CD under the direction of Craig Arnold, The Road Home, that joined the extensive library of recordings highlighting the Noble choral legacy.
 The choir's album Prayer, under the direction of Allen Hightower, was released in 2014.
-Recordings of the choir are available through the Luther College Bookshop and through online platforms.